 - Land a job in Cyber Security

-Qualifications of a Cyber Security Analyst
+Qualifications needed for Cyber Security Analyst role

-- Bachelor’s degree in computer science, IT, Cyber Security, or any other similar domain, which should be a 4-year program
+- Bachelor’s degree in Computer Science, IT, Cyber Security, or any other similar domain, which should be a 4-year program

 - Certification in Cyber Security specialization after getting trained from a well-reputed institute, such as CCNA, CEH, etc.